 The original 1938 gymnasium that Adolf Rupp would coach in has become a one of a kind fitness center for the northern campus and the original 1938 Student Center was retained for the grand ballrooms.
 The rest of the student center was reimagined into a high-tech space the catered to the needs of the students.
 This included a new cinema, blue box theatre, student government chambers, Barnes and Noble bookstore, and the largest food service facility on campus.

-Through our collaborative design efforts we were able to achieve a 30% energy reduction in energy usage and create student experience through the use of audio visual and technology design that has become the standard for the University of Kentucky campus.
+Through our collaborative First 30 design approach, we were able to achieve a 30% energy reduction in energy usage and create student experience through the use of audio visual and technology design that has become the standard for the University of Kentucky campus.